 WHAT WE DO

-Workshops are short, interactive, group sessions that take place at a particular time (see What’s On), bringing you together with other young people to talk about issues like:
+Groups are short, interactive, sessions that take place at a particular time (see What’s On), bringing you together with other young people to talk about issues like:

 - Confidence Building